cochransean/iraq-war-vis/README.md

 # iraq-war-vis
 A D3-based visualization of the Iraq War.

+# Libraries used:
+D3
+Cartogram.js (used for cartogram)

 # Data Citations:
 Timeline Data:
     NYTimes: Timeline of Major Events in the Iraq War